anfelipecb/migr_deport_interactive/README.md

-# In and Out: a Scrolly telling about recent Migrations and Deportations in the U.S.
+# From Roots to Removal: Visualizing Migration and Deportations in the United States

 Author: Andrés Felipe Camacho